-- Uncertainties (observations): facts are not gold nuggets ready to be picked from river beds; their meanings are mined from data after proper labelling (thesauruses) and refining (models).
+- Uncertainties (observations): facts are not gold nuggets ready to be picked from river beds; their meanings must be mined from data with proper labelling (thesauruses) and refining (models).

 - Causalities (orientation): competing in digital environments means that root causes and rationales, once set upfront, must now be reassessed on a continuous basis.
 Dealing with the induced causal mazes can only be achieved through the integration of data analytics and information models.

-- Risks (decisions): since business competition is by nature a time-dependent, nonzero-sum game, decisions can be weighed until the “last responsible moment,” when delaying a commitment would reduce the range of options or the expected returns.
-That make room for reassessment for changes in uncertainties (data) and causal chains (information); that can be best achieved with knowledge graphs.
+- Risks (decisions): since business competition is by nature a time-dependent, nonzero-sum game, decisions should be weighed until the “last responsible moment,” when delaying commitments would reduce the range of options or the expected returns.
+That makes room for reassessments (knowledge) taking into account changes in uncertainties (data) and causal chains (information); that can be best achieved with knowledge graphs.

 That integration of the different dimensions will ensure the traceability (observation/orientation) and accountability (decision/action) of decision-making processes.
 More generally it will reinforce the fusing of individual experience and creativity into collective learning.